Peer-reviewed Publication

 Research in Progress

-Efficiency versus Flexibility: The Impact of Heat Pumps on Household Electricity Demand in France.
-Bruguet, M. and Civel, E. (2025)
+Is there a rebound effect ?
+The Impact of Heat Pumps on Household Electricity Demand in France.
+Bruguet, M., Civel, E. and Creti A. (2025) [Shortlisted for best student paper 2025 by the FAEE]

 Electricity Consumption Dynamics in the French Residential Sector: Lessons from the Household Appliance Usage Panel.
 Bruguet, M. and Mary, A. (2025)